 Paul WONG, video artist born in Prince Rupert, B.C. and now residing in Vancouver; profile and four videos from the Centre for Contemporary Canadian Art website.
 In March 2005, Wong was named one of eight recipients of the sixth annual Governor General’s Awards in Visual and Media Arts.

 Liu Hao XUE and Tony Ianzelo directed The First Emperor of China, the story of Qin Shihuang who declared himself emperor of all China in 221 BC.
 Find out more from the NFB website.

-Film, Video and Television– Select Ryerson Library Resources
+Film, Video and Television– Select TMU Library Resources

 Reel Asian: Asian Canada on Screen, ed.
 Elaine Chang.
 Toronto: Coach House Books and the Toronto Reel Asian International Film Festival, 2007.